A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Discussion

-Second, the framework assumes a correct mapping between agents’ reasons and their formal representations in trajectory evaluation.
-This overlooks cognitive and interpretive challenges in human-AV interaction.
-For example, regulatory compliance may be modeled as continuous, but some agents (e.g., law enforcement) may view it as binary.
-These mismatches can undermine perceived alignment.
-Future studies should empirically investigate how humans interpret AV actions and whether they feel their reasons are being tracked.
+Second, the framework assumes a correct mapping between agents’ reasons and their formal representations.
+This overlooks interpretive challenges in human–AV interaction.
+For example, regulatory compliance may be modelled as continuous, but some agents (such as law enforcement) may view it as binary.
+Such mismatches could undermine perceived alignment.
+Future studies should explore how humans interpret AV actions and whether they feel their reasons are being tracked.

-Third, while this work focuses on motion planning, the evaluation is applied to a simplified overtaking scenario involving a single AV and cyclist.
-It does not yet capture the complexity of typical motion planning problems, such as dense traffic, multi-agent negotiation, or long-term planning.
-Future work should extend the framework to richer scenarios aligned with the challenges addressed in control and planning research.
+Third, our evaluation focuses on a simplified overtaking scenario involving one AV and one cyclist.
+It does not yet capture complex planning problems, such as dense traffic, multi-agent negotiation, or long-term strategies.
+Extending the framework to richer scenarios would help align it more closely with real-world challenges.

-Future work could extend this by applying the framework to trajectories generated by various planning systems to examine how their outputs differ in terms of alignment with agents’ reasons.
-Additionally, the evaluation framework could be generalised beyond autonomous vehicles to other robotic systems that rely on trajectory generation, especially in ethically challenging situations.
+Finally, future work could apply the framework to trajectories generated by different planning systems to compare their ethical alignment.
+Beyond AVs, the approach could be generalised to other robotic systems that rely on trajectory planning in ethically sensitive situations.